spashikanti/sunilpashikanti.github.io/content/mvp-portfolio.md

 ---
-title: "Microsoft MVP Nomination Portfolio"
+title: "🌟 Microsoft MVP Nomination Portfolio"
 layout: "page"
 url: "/mvp-portfolio"
 summary: "A complete record of my community impact, open-source projects, contributions, and leadership across the global Microsoft ecosystem."
 ---

-# 🌟 Microsoft MVP Nomination Portfolio
 This page highlights my **community impact**, **open-source contributions**, **technical leadership**, and **global engagement** within the Microsoft Power Platform ecosystem.
 It is designed to support my Microsoft MVP nomination and provide a transparent record of my contributions.

 ---